hd-didomi/sample-app-react-native/README.md

 * Show a web view.
 * Show an ad.

+About the web view: you need to embed the Didomi Web SDK in the HTML page that is loaded by the web view so that it can collect the consent information passed from the app and share it with vendors.
+The list of vendors configured in the web SDK in the web view should be a subset of the list of vendors configured in the mobile app.
+That will ensure that the WebView has all the consent information it needs and does not re-collect consent.
+See [Share consent with WebViews](https://developers.didomi.io/cmp/mobile-sdk/share-consent-with-webviews).

+About conditioning a custom vendor:
-We also automatically listen to the change of the custom vendor status and if enabled then call the API of the vendor.
+We listen to the change of the custom vendor status and if enabled then call the API of the vendor.
 Documentation references :
 * https://developers.didomi.io/cmp/mobile-sdk/react-native/reference#addvendorstatuslistener
 * https://developers.didomi.io/cmp/mobile-sdk/third-party-sdks#non-iab-vendor

-**WebviewScreen.tsx**

-* Load a WebView and share consent with it.
-You need to embed the Didomi Web SDK in the HTML page that is loaded by the web view so that it can collect the consent information passed from the app and share it with vendors.
-The list of vendors configured in the web SDK in the web view should be a subset of the list of vendors configured in the mobile app.
-That will ensure that the WebView has all the consent information it needs and does not re-collect consent.
-See [Share consent with WebViews](https://developers.didomi.io/cmp/mobile-sdk/share-consent-with-webviews).

-**GoogleAdScreen.tsx**

-* Load a Google Ad for testing.
+About conditioning an IAB vendor (Google Mobile Ads in our case):
 The status of the vendor is retrieved automatically (IAB vendor) and the Ad is displayed only if the vendor "Google Advertising Products" is enabled.

 ## Compilation